-The Clery Act requires the University to have and disclose the following emergency response and evacuation procedures, which the University will follow in response to a significant emergency or dangerous situation involving an immediate threat to the health or safety of students or employees occurring on the campus.
-The Emergency Response Plan for UT Southern can be accessed through the Campus Safety and Security website or at: https://utsouthern.edu/students/campus-safety-security/
+The Clery Act requires the university to have and disclose the following emergency response and evacuation procedures, which the university will follow in response to a significant emergency or dangerous situation involving an immediate threat to the health or safety of students or employees occurring on the campus.
+The Emergency Response Plan for UT Southern is an internal document that can be accessed through employee and student's university accounts.